zyyan20h/DissolvPCB/DissolvPCB_Process_Details.md

  	- Lab coats may be desireable in case of spills.
 - Cautions
 	- Be weary of potential spills being directed towards the body, especially the face.
- 	- Slow, fine manipulation of the eGaIn syringe is recommended, as eGaIn injection takes little to no force.
+ 	- Slow, fine manipulation of the EGaIn syringe is recommended, as EGaIn injection takes little to no force.
 	- Excessive injections on the print or syringe can be collected into the NaOH solution beaker.
- 		Here, the wet wipes can be used to 'wipe' execessive eGaIn into the beaker.
+ 		Here, the wet wipes can be used to 'wipe' execessive EGaIn into the beaker.
-	- When placing components later, checking the eGaIn for proper contact may be necessary.
+	- When placing components later, checking the EGaIn for proper contact may be necessary.

 ## Component Assembly
 ### Component Placement
-- Component can be gently seated into its respective sockets once eGaIn is injected.
+- Component can be gently seated into its respective sockets once EGaIn is injected.
 	A light push may be needed to ensure proper seating.
 	<img src="https://github.com/user-attachments/assets/b4e195d6-d039-4eca-82b7-757dfa06f793" width="700">

 ### Component PVA Glue
 - The purpose of PVA glue is to:
   - Hold components in place
-  - Prevent eGaIn spills
+  - Prevent EGaIn spills
 - Cautions
   - PVA glue, especially ones with higher water content, may deform the circuit body slightly.
   - Again, make sure there aren't any short circuits before the glue cures.